How to Destroy a Hard Drive

 Not all cyber theft is done by those outside of the company, unfortunately.
 Many cybercrimes originate inside of a business organization.
 By having a third party handle the hard drive destruction, you eliminate the risk that intact hard drives will leave your company in the purse or backpack of an unscrupulous employee.

-4. Shredding helps to free up office space that would otherwise be used for storage.
+4. Destroying helps to free up office space that would otherwise be used for storage.

-5. Shredding keeps you in compliance with state, local and federal laws about destroying electronic data.
+5. Destroying keeps you in compliance with state, local and federal laws about destroying electronic data.

 We’d like to show you how beneficial and easy hard drive shredding can be.
 To learn more about our mobile hard drive destruction and how it can ramp up your data security efforts contact us today.